Euynac/WindowOperatorUI/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Check the [open issues](https://github.com/Euynac/WindowOperatorUI/issues) for ways to contribute or suggest new features.

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.